rns/Marpa-theory-translations/README.md

-# Marpa-theory-translations
+﻿# Marpa-theory-translations
-Translations of theory paper(s) for the Marpa parsing algorithm into Russian/Ukrainian
+Translations of theory paper(s) for the [Marpa parsing algorithm](https://github.com/jeffreykegler/Marpa-theory) into Russian/Ukrainian.